cristicmf/dao/docs/Tutorials.md

 ### Step 2

-The next step is to separate permissions logic from the data storage.
+The next step is to separate logic from data storage.
 User permission checks in the DAO framework are always done in actions contracts.

 ```
 contract CoinDb is Database, Errors {